 Join a walk through Malta's capital of Valletta, a city packed with historical interest.
 This World Heritage Site is dominated by two magnificent buildings: the Baroque St John's Co-Cathedral and the Grand Master's Palace.
 Next, we drive to Mdina, Malta's former capital, where much of the architecture dates from the Middle Ages.
-Around 60AD, the Apostle Paul was shipwrecked off these coasts and lived in a cave near Mdina.
+Around AD 60, the Apostle Paul was shipwrecked off these coasts and lived in a cave near Mdina.
 Stroll the narrow streets to visit St Paul's Cathedral, then stop for a panoramic overview from the ramparts.

 Day 9 - Catania, Sicily

 There are two choices today.
 Visit the ancient heart of Syracuse at the archaeological park of Neapolis, a 16,000 capacity Roman amphitheatre cut into the hillside.
 This extraordinary site was originally used for gladiator fights, circuses and the staging of entertaining naval battles known as naumachia.
 Visit the Greek Theatre, once the centre of the city’s political and cultural life; its excellent acoustics made it ideal for the oratorical and theatrical performances of the day.
 Continue to Ortygia for a walking tour of this quaint island-town’s best attractions, including the Piazza Archimede, the Cathedral and the Arethusa Spring.
 Alternatively, visit Taormina, perched on a terrace overlooking the sea.
 It has a delightful medieval character and during a stroll around the city we will see the Palazzo Corvaia and the 3rd century BC Greek Theatre.
 Stroll along the Corso Umberto, the main street of Taormina; before a short sightseeing drive through Via Etnea and Piazza Duomo.
 Ship to shore tender service.